 There was one caveat.
 You could not fund your Liberty Reserve account directly.
 If you wanted to buy LR, you had to go through a third-party exchanger, such as M-Gold.
 Conversely, if you wanted to redeem your LR for cash, you also had to go through an exchanger.

-LR exchangers would buy LRs in bulk and sell them in smaller quantities, typically charging a 5% transaction fee.
+LR exchangers would buy LR in bulk and sell them in smaller quantities, typically charging a 5% transaction fee.
 This setup allowed Liberty Reserve to avoid collecting banking information on its users, which could leave a financial trail—exactly what criminals want to avoid when choosing a digital currency.

-The name on the Midas Gold account is Omar Patryn, but the email address linked to it is firstname.lastname@example.org.
-What does that mean?
+The name on the Midas Gold account is Omar Patryn, but the email address linked to it is email@example.com.
+What does this mean?
 It means whoever owned that email had the authority to operate the Midas Gold account for Liberty Reserve.
 They could reset the password, enable or disable 2FA, and authorize transactions.

 The email suggests that Cotten and Patryn may have worked at M-Gold.com together—though its not clear if Cotten was involved from the beginning or joined later.
-If anything, this could even suggest that Cotten had more control over Midas then Patryn.
+If anything, this could even suggest that Cotten had more control over Midas than Patryn.

 Patryn’s Liberty Reserve account

-A passage from the court documents explains:
+A passage from the court filing explains: